alexnathanson/solar-protocol/development-environment.md

 The DEV file paths are relative so these scripts must be run from their directory.

+Note that 'python3' may be 'py', 'python', etc. depending on your OS and environment.

 To run in unix/MacOS:
 `ENV=DEV python3 create_html.py`

-To run in Windows:
+To run in Windows (this should also work in unix/MacOS):
 `python3 create_html.py DEV`

-Note that 'python3' may be 'py', 'python', etc. depending on your OS and environment.